-Retail-services company Havelock enabled self-service reporting after implementing Hubble and saw immediate time savings.
-A report that used to take a warehouse manager with 20-years experience up to four hours to complete now takes just eight seconds.
-So much time is saved simply because the reporting tool is intuitive enough for anyone to use.
+Retail-services company Havelock enabled self-service ERP reporting after implementing Hubble and saw immediate time savings.
+A report that once took a warehouse manager with 20 years of experience up to four hours to complete now takes just eight seconds.
+So much time is saved simply because the ERP reporting tool is intuitive enough for anyone to use.

 2. Replace Manual Inputs with Automation

 Reporting on finance as well as operations across multiple departments requires a large-scale data organization effort.
-Much of the workload involves tracking down data from disparate sources, moving it from one document to another, and making the time-consuming effort to organize it in a way that presents a clear portrait or performance.
-Advanced automation expedites this effort by automatically pulling live data from ERP systems and other platforms, then plugging it into pre-made report templates for instant analysis.
+Much of the workload involves tracking down data from disparate sources, moving them from one document to another, and making the time-consuming effort to organize them in a way that presents a clear portrait of performance.
+Advanced automation expedites this effort by automatically pulling live data from ERP systems and other platforms, then plugging them into pre-made ERP report templates for instant analysis.

 Blinn College was struggling to manage manual inputs before adding Spreadsheet Server to its reporting tool kit.
-Now the institution is spending 60% less time on reporting.
+Now the institution is spending 60 percent less time on reporting.
 Instead of managing information, Blinn College can act on insights.